-Text to follow Table 19- Sunnymead, Text to follow Table 19- Sunnymead, Elmstead and Heath Farm- Specific Elmstead and Heath Farm- Specific issues and opportunities issues and Opportunities (as subject to consultation in (as recommended in the Inspector's January 2017) Report)
+Text to follow Table 19- Text to follow Table 19- Sunnymead, Elmstead and Heath Sunnymead, Elmstead and Heath Farm- Specific issues and Farm- Specific issues and opportunities Opportunities (as subject to consultation in (as recommended in the

-An archaeological desk based An archaeological desk based assessment would be required to assessment would be required to investigate the gravels to establish their investigate the gravels to establish their potential for Palaeolithic remains and potential for archaeological remains trial trench evaluation will be required, and trial trench evaluation will be along with a mitigation strategy, to form required, along with a mitigation part of the Environmental Statement. strategy, to form part of the Environmental Statement.
+January 2017) Inspector's Report) An archaeological desk based An archaeological desk based assessment would be required to assessment would be required to investigate the gravels to establish investigate the gravels to establish their potential for Palaeolithic their potential for archaeological remains and trial trench evaluation remains and trial trench evaluation will be required, along with a will be required, along with a mitigation strategy, to form part of mitigation strategy, to form part of the Environmental Statement. the Environmental Statement.